Our Christmas Stories

 So when we did get together, it seemed a natural progression for us to produce a Christmas card together, and our first effort was a simple pictogram puzzle (which again will be here when I find a copy).

-The next year we thought it might be fun to do a little story, and we have done one each year ever since, save for 1989, when we were going to Australia and didn't have time to do it.
-Instead, we put in a quotation that surprised a lot of people.
+The next year we thought it might be fun to do a little story, and we have done one most years since.

-I had intended to put together a little book of the stories for Christmas 2000, but like many other plans it has had to be shelved.
-Instead, we have decided to put them on the web site for anyone who wants to look at them.
-Obviously, this year's is on there now, and others are being added as my timetable allows (some of them need to be retyped -- I haven't always had a Macintosh!)
+I had intended to put together a little book of the stories for Christmas 2000, but like many other plans it has had to be shelved and here we are fifteen years on and it's still in the planning stages.
+Meantime, we decided to put them here for anyone who wants to look at them.
+Obviously, this year's is on there now, and others are being added as I find them (some of them need to be retyped -- I haven't always had a Macintosh!)